Professor in Residence, Department of Architecture, GSD, Harvard University, Cambridge MA, USA

 - The TPJ is committed to follow a rigorous process of double-blind peer review, by at least two reviewers.
 A pool of highly qualified reviewers will assist the Editor-In-Chief and the Executive Editorial Board in the selection of contributions for publication.
 The criteria for selecting contributions will be innovation, clarity of purpose and method, and potential transformational impact on disciplinary fields or the broader socio-cultural and environmental context.

-However, occasionally, the Editor-in-Chief may invite renowned scholars, critics, or professionals (or, for example, Board members for themed issues position papers) to contribute to the journal without going through the peer-review process due to the author’s reputation.
+However, occasionally, the Editor-in-Chief may invite renowned scholars, critics, or professionals (as well as Board members) to contribute to the journal without going through the peer-review process due to the author’s reputation.
 For this reason, starting with 2018 vol. 3, articles are clearly marked as “PR-Peer Reviewed” when approved through the peer-review process.